 Improved Schools Funding:

-- Schools in the constituency have been allocated more than £1 million in Covid-19 catch-up funds.
-This is part of our £3 billion education recovery plan, which includes £1.5 billion in national tutoring, £400 million for training and professional development, and now £200 million for summer schools.
-Schools across Wolverhampton South West have been allocated £324,171.50 to provide a range of extra-curricular activities and build friendships before the start of the next school year, improving their confidence and their improving mental well-being.
+- Schools in the constituency have also been allocated more than £1 million in COVID-19 catch-up funds.
+This is part of our £5 billion education recovery plan, which includes £1.5 billion in national tutoring, £400 million for training and professional development, and £200 million for summer schools.

 - We are repairing and upgrading the condition of school buildings across the country through our transformative ten-year rebuilding programme.
 In Wolverhampton, a new school will be built and a well-established one will be rebuilt so that it can offer enhanced facilities